JingwenLu96/ccps530_final_project/README.md

 Bootstrap 4

 ## Steps

+### Database
+Creating a database to get started

+The following fields are included in the database: id, word, definition, audio_url, art_url, art_caption.
+Setting up 'id' to be auto-increment and the primary key.
+'id' will be used as the identifier when the user try to edit or delete the record.
 ### Title Page
-Create a title page by using Bootstrap 4 components
+Creating a title page by using Bootstrap 4 components

-* Create the Navigation bar fixed to the top
+* Creating the Navigation bar fixed to the top

 ```
     <nav class="navbar navbar-expand-sm bg-light fixed-top">